StylWebDev/StylFM/README.md

 # StylFM

-StylFM is a **LoFi music broadcasting website** that streams relaxing and soothing LoFi music 24/7.
+StylFM is a simple **LoFi music broadcasting website** that streams relaxing and soothing LoFi music 24/7.
 Perfect for studying, working, or simply unwinding, StylFM delivers an uninterrupted experience of chill vibes, available anytime at [https://www.stylfm.pages.dev](https://www.stylfm.pages.dev).

 ## Features